 The Company's presentation and functional currency is euro (EUR).
-The separate financial statements cover the period from 01 January 2021 till 31 December 2021.
+The separate financial statements cover the period from 01 January 2022 till 31 December 2022.
 Accounting policies and methods are consistent with those applied in the previous years, except as described below.

 The management does not use segmental approach to operational decision-making.
 All of the Company's economic activities are carried out in one geographical segment - Latvia.
-The Company continued developing loan servicing business line in 2021, however; it is considered to not yet be material enough to be disclosed separately in the standalone financial statements as at the reporting period end and its assets and profitability are not analyzed saparately.
+The Company developed loan servicing business line in 2022, however, it is considered to not yet material enough to be disclosed separately in the standalone financial statements as at the reporting period end.